We are a bridge between the most vulnerable in our community and caring individuals who want to help.

 1) Placer CASA: CASA provides court appointed volunteer advocates to youth in foster care.
 CASAs are sworn Officers of the Court, and in essence are the "eyes and ears of the judge, and the voice of the child" in juvenile dependency proceedings.
 They also mentor the youth they serve, often building long-term relationships with their youth.

-2) Adult to Youth Mentors (A2Y): A2Y basically "sandwiches" our CASA program, providing volunteer mentors for children who are at-risk of entering the juvenile justice or child welfare systems ("upstream" of CASA), and former foster youth who are transitioning into adulthood without family support ("downstream" of CASA).
+2) Placer Youth Mentors: This program basically "sandwiches" our CASA program, providing volunteer mentors for children who are at-risk of entering the juvenile justice or child welfare systems ("upstream" of CASA), and former foster youth who are transitioning into adulthood without family support ("downstream" of CASA).

 The ultimate result we want to see is an increase in community wellness.
 We want to see our youth make better life choices, succeed in school, and become happy, stable, contributing adults.
 And we want our volunteers to feel a sense of deep personal satisfaction through their participation in this life-changing experience.